10 Silent Signs You Might Have Diabetes

 1. You’re taking more bathroom breaks

 When you have diabetes, your body becomes less efficient at breaking food down into sugar, so you have more sugar sitting in your bloodstream, says Dobbins.
 “Your body gets rid of it by flushing it out in the urine.
 That’s why you’re going to the bathroom a lot.”
 Most patients aren’t necessarily aware of how often they use the bathroom, says Dr. Cypess.
 “When we ask about it, we often hear, ‘Oh yeah, I guess I’m going more often than I used to,’” he says.
 But one red flag is whether the need to urinate keeps you up at night.
 Once or twice might be normal, but if it’s affecting your ability to sleep, that could be a symptom to pay attention to.
+Here are more secrets your urologist wishes you knew.

 2. You’re thirstier than usual